nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ## Payment

-The process of authenticating and authorizing a payment is carried out by presenting the A2Pay (called A2Pay' hereafter) to the Payment Service Provider (PSP) using the OpenID4VP protocol [^openid4vp].
+The process of authenticating and authorizing a payment is carried out by presenting the A2Pay to the Payment Service Provider (PSP) using the OpenID4VP protocol [^openid4vp].
 This is implemented following Section 5 of the OpenID4VC High Assurance Interoperability Profile (HAIP) with SD-JWT VC [^openid4vc_hip], which implies the following:

-1. Presentation Format: A2Pay' is formatted as a Self-Disclosure JWT (SD-JWT) presentation, adhering to the standards defined by Self Diclosure for JWTs[^sd-jwt].
+1. Credential Format: As credential format for the A2Pay SD-JWT VC must be used[^sd-jwt-vc].
+The presentation of an A2Pay towards a PSP will henceforth be referred to as **A2Pay'**.
 2. Delivery Mechanism: The A2Pay' is transmitted to the PSP using an HTTP POST request with the `response_mode` set to `direct_post`.
 Details regarding the payment initiation endpoint and how the HTTP POST request is structured can be found in the [A2Pay API specification](a2pay-api.yml) and in Section 7.2 of OpenID4VP [^openid4vp].
 3. Response Handling by PSP: Upon successful receipt and processing of the Authorization Response, the PSP responds with an `HTTP 200` status.
 The response includes a JSON object containing the `redirect_uri` property.
 The given URI may be used to indicate the [payment status](#payment-status) to the user.